+

-Imagine this: you’re ready to launch a campaign that could significantly boost your client’s brand visibility, but there’s one small problem – you don’t have access to their Facebook Ad account.
-You’ve sent emails, exchanged calls, and even walked them through the steps, but something always seems to go wrong.
-Sound familiar? 😩
+Imagine this: you’re ready to launch an ad campaign that could significantly boost your client’s brand visibility, but there’s one small problem – you don’t have access to their Facebook Ad account.
+You’ve sent emails with instructions, made a few calls, and even walked them through the steps, but it’s taking longer than necessary.
+Sounds familiar? 😩

-There are three ways to request access to your client’s ad accounts:
+There are three ways to request access to your client’s Facebook ad accounts:

-1) Via Partner access: This method requires your clients to log into their Ads Manager beforehand to check what their ID is (provided, of course, that they’ve previously set up an ads account for themselves).
-Once they give you their ID, you go to your Business settings and manually tap in their ID to add an account.
-Before you can start working on your clients’ accounts though, they’ll need to approve your request.
+1) Via Partner access: This method requires your clients to log into their Ads Manager beforehand to check what their ID is (provided, of course, that they’ve previously set up an Ads account for themselves).
+Once they give you their ID, you go to your Business settings and manually type in their Business ID to add an account.

 2) Via Ad accounts in Business Suite: You can request for access to a specific ad account with this method.
 Similarly to Partner access, in order to access your client’s account, you must know their Business Portfolio ID for the request access process.

-3) Automate it with Leadsie: Instead of trying to walk your clients through the steps, you can send them a secure link and all it takes is 2-clicks for them to grant you access to Facebook ads!
+3) Automate it with Leadsie: Instead of trying to walk your clients through the steps and putting the onboarding burden on them, you can send them a secure request link, and all it takes is a few clicks for them to grant you access to Facebook Ads (and 13+ other social platforms)!
 Get instant access without extra emails and calls 🤝

 Can't I just log in to my client’s Facebook Account?